YinJC/uk-tex-faq/FAQ-usebibtex.md

----
-layout: page
-title: ''Normal'' use of BibTeX from LaTeX
+# ''Normal'' use of BibTeX from LaTeX
----

 To create a bibliography for your document, you need to perform a sequence of steps, some of which seem a bit odd.
 If you choose to use